We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 With WiFi, ethernet and Bluetooth interfaces, anglers can communicate with the trolling motor, downrigger, and other Minn Kota and Cannon electronics from the Helix 8 G4.
 Humminbird includes their basemap and detailed Lakeview charts that include surrounding points of interest, and the ability to create a real-time map of your fishing area.

-Best for Kayaks: Solix 10 CHIRP MEGA G3N
+Best for Kayak Fishing: Solix 10 CHIRP MEGA G3N

 - Screen size: 10 inches